Sketch-guided Cage-based 3D Gaussian Splatting Deformation: Method

 \subsection{Implementation details}

 The cage is generated automatically by first extracting a mesh from the GS model using the coarse stage of the SuGaR~\cite{guedon2024sugar} method.
 This mesh is very large, sometimes it is not a closed manifold and it has many fold-overs so it would not be suited for a cage.
 Therefore, we compute a triangulated offset surface using a function from Libigl~\cite{jacobson2013libigl} that applies marching cubes on a grid of signed distance values from the input triangle mesh.
 The resulting mesh is a close manifold triangular mesh with an adjustable number of vertices depending on the model size and level of detail desired.
 We used StableDiffusion-XL as the diffusion model of the ControlNet.
 For each deformation, we optimized for $2000$ iterations, with a learning rate of $0.002$, and optimized by Adam optimizer~\cite{kingma2014adam}.
 Except for the reference view, $4$ random views were sampled for the 3D-aware SDS.
 The diffusion model used in 3D-aware SDS is zero-1-to-3 XL~\cite{liu2023zero}.
 All experiments were run on a single Nvidia RTX A6000 GPU.
-The running time was related to the number of Gaussian splats in different scenes.
-For the scene with less than 100k Gaussian splats, the running time is less than 10 minutes.
+The running time was related to the number of Gaussian splats and cage resolution in different scenes.
+For a scene with 268k gaussians and 376 cage vertices, the running time is 12 minutes.
+For a scene with 90k gaussians and 1343 cage vertices, the running time is 9 minutes.
+Thus, the running time is primarily influenced by the number of Gaussians.
+For large-scale scenes containing more Gaussians (e.g., 500k), the computation reaches a bottleneck, resulting in slower performance (around 40 minutes).
 More efficient diffusion models is a growing area of research and our method would be directly accelerated by the many methods that are being developed~\cite{starodubcev2024your,hong2024sfddm}.